 Many producers are in the process of booking seed for next year.
 There are several new varieties in new technologies that are worthy of a look.

 There are a number of unbiased information sources available to assist in selecting new varieties.
 Our primary source is the University Variety Testing Program.
-Results from the Arkansas Trials conducted by Dr. Fred Bourland may be found here.
+Results from the Arkansas Trials conducted by Dr. Fred Bourland may be found here soon.

 A great deal of information is collected and presented in a way to help evaluate fiber quality, maturity, growth characteristics, and other variety traits as well as yield.
 County data included in this blog will also be included in the University Variety Testing Program publication.

 A total of 11 locations were tested and are summarized in a couple of different ways.